 Help for the Kateri Native Ministry of Ottawa

-, Metis and Inuit people to reconnect with the land.
+I write to you today asking for your support in helping First Nations, Metis and Inuit people to reconnect with the land.
 Naategama or Peaceful Waters is a 230 acre property owned by the Archdiocese of Ottawa and entrusted exclusively for the use of Kateri Native Ministry.
 Located on the Ottawa River near the Quyon Ferry Landing.
 Under the direction of Kateri Native Ministry, Naategama has been used for Aboriginal youth and Elder retreats, community workshops, and family reunions of Indian Residential School Survivors.

 Monday, March 7, 2011